8 must-have software engineering meetings

 Performance review meetings

 Performance review meetings help in evaluating engineering works during a specific period.
 These meetings can be conducted biweekly, monthly, quarterly, and annually.
 These effective meetings help individual engineers understand their weaknesses, and strengths and improve their work.
 Engineering managers can provide constructive feedback to them, offer guidance accordingly, and provide growth opportunities.
+Providing direct feedback during these meetings is essential to foster growth and continuous improvement.
+Additionally, engineering managers should show genuine interest in their team members' development during these sessions.

 Metrics for performance review meetings